What Services does TriHealth EAP Provide?

 24-Hour Crisis Line

-Counselors are available 24 hours a day, seven days a week by phone for employees and immediate family members of contracted companies who have behavioral health emergency.
+Counselors are available 24 hours a day, seven days a week by phone for employees and immediate family members of contracted companies who have a behavioral health emergency.
 Please call 513 891 1627, or 1 800 642 9794 outside the Cincinnati area, if you need emergency assistance.
 If you are experiencing a life-threatening emergency, please call 911 or go to the nearest emergency room.

 Ask A Counselor